Get Tech Tips

 In other words, if the total applied voltage at the main panel is 240V, and you measure 216V at the condenser while it is running, that means that 90% of the resistance in the circuit is in the condenser (216V), and 10% of the total circuit resistance is in the conductors (24V) leading to the condenser (which is way too high).

-You will also find that voltage drop increases the higher the current on the circuit.
+You will also find that the voltage drop increases when there's a higher current on the circuit.
 This phenomenon happens for two reasons:

 - A higher running current is due to lower electrical resistance in the load.
 When the resistance in the load is lower, the resistance of the load makes up a lower percentage of the total circuit resistance, and the wiring makes up more of it.
 NOTE: Some of you get confused and think that the resistance in a load increases as the current increases, but it doesn't.
 Just look at Ohm's law again.
 When amperage increases, the electrical resistance must go down if the voltage remains constant.